 The limit on the number of applications may seem restrictive, but experience indicates that truly innovative ideas that are appropriate for this award mechanism are uncommon.
 CPRIT expects institutions to initiate an internal review process and only authorize submission of the appropriate number of applications that have been rigorously judged to be responsive to this RFA.
-Institutional limits (which need not be fully used) are as follows: University of Texas M. D. Anderson Cancer Center, 10; Baylor College of Medicine, 10; University of Texas Southwestern Medical Center, 10; University of Texas Health Science Center at San Antonio, 10; University of Texas Health Science Center at Houston, 10; University of Texas at Austin, 10; University of Texas Medical Branch, 10; Texas A&M University, 10; Texas A&M University Health Sciences Center, 5; Texas Tech University Health Sciences Center at El Paso, 5; all others academic research institutions, 5 each; public or private companies, 1 each.
+Institutional limits (which need not be fully used) are as follows: University of Texas M. D. Anderson Cancer Center, 10; Baylor College of Medicine, 10; University of Texas Southwestern Medical Center, 10; University of Texas Health Science Center at San Antonio, 10; University of Texas Medical Branch, 10; Texas A&M University, 10; Texas A&M University Health Science Center, 10; Texas Tech University, 10; Rice University, 10; Texas Tech University Health Sciences Center at El Paso, 5; all other academic research institutions, 5 each; public or private companies, 1 each.